Nyanga, Western Cape

 Nyanga is a township in the Western Cape, South Africa.
 Its name in Xhosa means "moon" and it is one of the oldest black townships in Cape Town.
-It was established as a result of the migrant labour system.
-In 1948 black migrants were forced to settle in Nyanga as Langa had become too small.
-Nyanga was one of the poorest places in Cape Town and is still is one of the most dangerous parts of Cape Town.
-In 2001 its unemployment rate was estimated at being approximately 56% and HIV/AIDS is a huge community issue.
+In 1948, Athlone was declared a coloured-area, resulting in the forced removal of black residents, who were forced to settle in Nyanga near Langa.

 Nyanga is situated 20 km from Cape Town along the N2 highway, close to the Cape Town International Airport and next to the townships of Gugulethu and Crossroads.

 History

-The neighbourhood was established in 1946 and, in the same year, was proclaimed a township for migrant labour predominantly from the Eastern Cape.
-It was initially established as a spillover once the neighbourhood of Langa was fully occupied.
+The neighbourhood was established in 1946 and was built for the black residents of Elsie's River, Athlone and Simon's Town who were forcibly removed as a result of the 1948 Group Areas Act.
+Between 1956 and 1959, an estimate of about 21 000 residents from Goodwood, Parow, and Bellville were forcibly relocated to Nyanga.

+Later on, the government built hostels and for contract workers working in the docks in Cape Town.

+Politics

 Residents of Nyanga were active in joining a national call to protest against the apartheid laws passed in 1960.
 Later they were active in the 1976 student uprisings, which had begun on the other side of the country on 16 June 1976 in Soweto against the use of Afrikaans as the primary medium of instruction in schools.
-Nyanga became notorious for its black-on-black faction fighting that was allegedly perpetrated by police in the early eighties.
-The local authorities (izibonda) grouped themselves according to their background and used that as their criteria when allocating land.
+Nyanga and Crossroads became notorious for black-on-black faction fighting that was allegedly perpetrated by police in the early eighties.
+The local authorities (izibonda) were either allied with UDF or the apartheid police force.

-These cultural differences were allegedly used by the police to stir up violence, and elements of the community were infiltrated by the apartheid regime.
+These political differences were allegedly used by the police to stir up violence, and elements of the community were infiltrated by the apartheid regime.
 This led to emergence of the notoriously violent group called "the witdoeke" (the white scarfs).
 As a result of these fights Tambo square was formed.

 Nyanga comprises nine township subdivisions: Lusaka, KTC, Old Location, Maumau, Zwelitsha, Maholweni "Hostels", White City, Barcelona, Kanana, and Europe.

+Crime

+The high rate of violent crime in Nyanga had earned the area the moniker "murder capital of South Africa" with 289 recorded homicides in 2018/19, until it was overtaken by another precinct area in 2022.
+In the five year period before 2018 a total of 1,473 homicides were recorded in the precinct area.
+The South African Police Service (SAPS) Nyanga precinct area includes half of the Nyanga neighborhood as well as the adjoining communities of New Crossroads and Brown's Farm.
+Prior to December 2018 the precinct area also included Samora Machel.

+By 2021/22 the number of recorded homicides had declined to 203.
+In November 2023 Google Maps announced that it would no longer recommend routes through the area following a number of violent incidents targeting motorists that included the death of motorists during the 2023 taxi strike.